WHQG: Classic rock (2005-present)

 On August 15, 2005, WLZR started stunting with wide-ranging music and teasers.
-They even played songs with the word "Jack" in them (in reference to the rapidly growing Jack FM format).
-The next day, just after 10:00, Bob and Brian signed off their morning show by signing on a new radio station -- "102-9 The Hog".
+The stunt also included songs with the word "Jack" in their title (in reference to the rapidly growing Jack FM format).
+The next day, just after 10:00 a.m., Bob and Brian signed off their morning show by signing on a new radio station -- "102-9 The Hog".
 The station re-imaged itself, dropped much of the younger-skewing rock music from bands like Slipknot, Mudvayne and Linkin Park, added more rock from the 1960s, 1970s and 1980s, and widely expanded their playlist.
 The new slogan was "Everything That Rocks", and serves as a harder rocking counterpart to its classic rock sister, WKLH.
 Another slogan used to help change the station's image and to steal listeners from other stations included "Not Just the 80's, Everything That Rocks".
-The results of the image and playlist changes were immediate.
-"The Hog" soon eclipsed "The Brew" in the local ratings, eventually hastening their May 2010 conversion to Top 40 as WRNW.
+The results of the image and playlist changes were immediate, as "The Hog" soon eclipsed "The Brew" in the local ratings, eventually hastening their May 2010 conversion to Top 40 as WRNW.

-The Hog's mascot hog was named "Dr. Squealgood" in a contest which is takeoff of a popular Mötley Crüe song: "Dr. Feelgood".
+The Hog's mascot hog was named "Dr. Squealgood" in a contest which is takeoff of the popular Mötley Crüe song "Dr. Feelgood".
 The Hog branding's success has led to Janesville, Wisconsin station WWHG changing its branding to mirror WHQG's.

 In recent years, WHQG's format shifted back towards active rock, similar to the former WLZR.